-The ANAO has had the mandate to conduct performance audits for some 30 years now
+Both offices have had the mandate to conduct performance audits for more than two decades.

-- performance audits are an accepted and important component of the landscape of public administration, and give a profile to the work of the ANAO - they inform Parliament and the public of the efficiency and effectiveness of major government programmes - they are a ready source of public information to aid the understanding of public administration, and - importantly, they provide a stimulus for agencies to improve their performance.
+- they inform Parliament/ACT Legislative Assembly and the public of the efficiency and effectiveness of major government programmes; - they are a ready source of public information to aid the understanding of public administration, and - importantly, they provide a stimulus for agencies to improve their performance.